maits/general-assembly-FEWD/README.md

+# General Assembly - Front-End Web Development
-# A repo with the coding exercises from General Assembly's Front End Web Development Course
+A repo with the coding exercises from GA's FEWD course